kaybinwang/nav/README.md

 requiring executable scripts.

 We also run tests inside a docker container.
-This is because the tests have side-effects on the filesystem and we would like to isolate that from your system.
+This is because the tests have side-effects on the filesystem that we would like to isolate from our local machine.

 You can execute the following command to run tests locally.
 ```